Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ## Setup 3DGRUT Playground

-After you have the NVIDIA 3DGRUT libraries installed, you can add the 3DGRUT interactive viewport called playground to your system:
+After you have the NVIDIA 3DGRUT libraries installed, you can add the 3DGRUT interactive viewport called Playground to your system:

 	conda activate Kartaverse
 	cd $HOME/3dgrut/